ibm-cloud-docs/vmware-service/getting-started.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting started with {{site.data.keyword.vmware-service_short}}
+# Getting started with {{site.data.keyword.vcf-aas}}
 {: #getting-started}
 {: toc-content-type="tutorial"}
 {: toc-services="vmware-service"}
 {: toc-completion-time="20m"}

-In this {{site.data.keyword.vmware-service_full}} tutorial, we take you through the process of ordering a {{site.data.keyword.vmware-service_short}} instance by using the {{site.data.keyword.vmwaresolutions_short}} user interface.
+In this {{site.data.keyword.vmware-service-full}} tutorial, we take you through the process of ordering a {{site.data.keyword.vcf-aas-full}} instance by using the {{site.data.keyword.vmwaresolutions_short}} user interface.
 Other operations that you can complete are also listed.
 {: shortdesc}

-The completion time that is listed for this tutorial considers only the time that you spend ordering the artifacts for a {{site.data.keyword.vmware-service_short}} instance on the user interface.
+The completion time that is listed for this tutorial considers only the time that you spend ordering the artifacts for a {{site.data.keyword.vcf-aas}} instance on the user interface.
 It does not consider waiting times for deployments, for example.
 {: note}

 ## Before you begin
 {: #getting-started-prereqs}

-Before you start to work with {{site.data.keyword.vmware-service_short}}, review the following information about browser requirements and users accounts.
+Before you start to work with {{site.data.keyword.vcf-aas}}, review the following information about browser requirements and users accounts.

 ### Browser requirements
 {: #getting-started-browser-req}